zeroc-ice/ice/java/BuildInstructions.md

 Ice for Java uses the [Gradle][3] build system, and includes the Gradle wrapper version 2.4 in the distribution.
 You cannot build the Ice for Java source distribution without an Internet connection.
-Except for Berkeley DB, Gradle will download all required packages automatically.
+Gradle will download all required packages automatically.
 These packages are listed below.
 Gradle will automatically download any necessary build artifacts from ZeroC's Maven repository located at

     http://repo.zeroc.com/nexus/content/repositories/thirdparty